Some countries are hyping 'China threat': Beijing on Quad summit | Law-Order

 Prime Minister Narendra Modi, his Australian counterpart Scott Morrison, Japanese premier Yoshihide Suga and US President Joe Biden described the summit as an opportunity to refocus themselves and the world on the Indo-Pacific and on their vision for what they hope to achieve.

-''Relevant countries should abandon the Cold War zero-sum mentality, stop seeking exclusive cliques and do things that are conducive to regional peace and stability,” Hua said.
+''Relevant countries should abandon the outdated Cold War zero-sum mentality and ideological bias, stop forming closed and exclusive ''cliques'', and do more to promote solidarity and cooperation among countries in the region as well as regional peace and stability,'' Hua said.

 The Quad leaders said in a joint statement “together, we recommit to promoting the free, open, rules-based order, rooted in international law and undaunted by coercion, to bolster security and prosperity in the Indo-Pacific and beyond.